-Bridge Project: A Dublin-based interagency initiative developed to deliver programmes and interventions to address offending behaviour, reduce reoffending, and support the settlement and reintegration of ex-offenders in the community.
+Bridge Project: A Dublin-based interagency initiative delivering programmes and interventions to address offending behaviour, reduce reoffending, and support the settlement and reintegration of ex-offenders in the community.

-Bushypark (Clarecare) Addiction Treatment Centre: A CBO based in Co Clare offering treatment for addictions, including alcohol and drugs.
+Clarecare, Bushypark Addiction Treatment Centre: A CBO based in Co Clare offering treatment for addictions, including alcohol and drugs.

 Candle Community Trust: A training centre in Dublin providing programmes to address antisocial attitudes and behaviours.
-Services include a training workshop, a drop-in day centre (for both 12-15 years and 15-21-year-old age groups), educational and personal development programmes, and one-to-one counselling.
+Services include a training workshop, a drop-in day centre (for groups of young people aged 12-15 years and 15-21 years), educational and personal development programmes, and one-to-one counselling.